Cold River Bridge (Langdon, New Hampshire): Description and history

 The Cold River Bridge is located in a rural setting in eastern Langdon, spanning the Cold River just to the east of Crane Brook Road, which it used to carry.
 The bridge is 81 ft long and 16 ft wide, with a roadway width of just over 12 ft.
 It is a single-span modified Town lattice truss with a reinforcing laminated arch, set on stone abutments.
 It is covered by a metal roof and its sides are sheathed in vertical board siding.
 The portals are flanked by vertical siding, and the gable above is filled with horizontal siding.
 The bridge has been fastened by metal cables to the adjacent modern bridge.

 The bridge is believed to be the fourth standing on this site.
 The town's records mention payments for construction of one bridge in 1789, with replacements in 1814 and 1840.
 The 1840 bridge was destroyed by a flood in October 1869.
 This bridge was built soon afterward, by Albert Granger for $450.
-Granger's father Sandford patented the variant of the Town lattice truss used its construction.
 It remained in use for vehicular traffic until 1964, when the town voted to build the adjacent structure.

+In 2008, the McDermott Bridge was rehabilitated by Daniels Construction after significant fundraising by the Langdon Covered Bridge Association.
 It is now maintained by the town, and is open to foot traffic.